anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 Despite this, there are several extensions that do specify query parameters.
 This document updates [@!RFC9082] with regard to the use of RDAP extension identifiers in URL query parameters.

-When RDAP extensions define query parameters, those query parameter names are to be constructed in the same manner as URL path segments (that is, extensions ID + '_' + paramenter name).
+When an RDAP extension define query parameters to be used with a URL path that is not defined by that RDAP extension, those query parameter names SHOULD BE constructed in the same manner as URL path segments (that is, extensions ID + '_'
++ parameter name).
 See section (#extension_classes) regarding when usage of an extension identifier is required.

+When an RDAP extension define query parameters to be used with a URL path defined by that RDAP extension, prefixing of query parameters is not required.

 # Usage in JSON {#usage_in_json}